WilliamGiittinger/WilliamGiittinger.github.io/index.md

 ## Capstone Project: _"Sample Zoo"_ Website

+To view the project files, click the "View On GitHub" button at the top of the page.
+Alternatively, here is a [link](https://github.com/WilliamGiittinger/ZooAuthenticationSite) to the working repository.

 For my capstone course, I needed to address three main areas of expertise and showcase the skills and understanding I had of each.
 Specifically, the three focal points were software design and engineering, algorithms and data structures, and databases.
 Considering my desire to work as a web developer, instead of using three different programs or improving my previous programs, I decided to create a full-stack website from scratch and focus on those areas.
 Before starting development, I performed an informal code review of some of my previous work to identify specific ideas that I could use to demonstrate my capabilities.
 This review also focused on the strengths and weaknesses of those programs and how I could improve and mold the functions in them for my website.
 It also helped me identify a theme for my website, a website for a zoo where zookeepers could login and keep track of the zoo’s animals (e.g. add newly acquired animals, keep track of their status, etc.).